Team-Dreem/fairstreem-mern/README.md

 ### `Jeffery Johnston`
 * Development focus: Backend
-* Creator of concept, brand name, and owner of trademark.
+* Creator of concept, brand name, and owner of trademark and copyright.
 * Established utilization of global state for artist data distribution.
 * Primary designer of backend organization (models, schemas, etc..)
 * Administrator of AWS S3 bucket storage, authorization assignments and asset management.